 The end beneficiary will be CET-Nord JSC (the Company), a provider of district heating services in the municipality of Balti.
 The Company is owned by the Ministry of Economy of Moldova.
 It operates one of the three major combined heat and power generation plants (CHP) in Moldova with over 100 km of network serving 93 per cent of Balti’s population connected to the district heating system, and a coal-fired Heat Only Boiler.

-EBRD expects to provide a sovereign loan of up to €7 million, to be on-lent to the Company.
+EBRD expects to provide an up to €7 million sovereign loan, to be on-lent to the Company.

 The project has been categorised B in accordance with EBRD's 2008 Environmental and Social Policy.
 The priority investments into the rehabilitation and modernisation of the district heating infrastructure are expected to bring environmental and social benefits associated with the overall improvement in the quality of heating and hot water services in the Balti municipality, improved energy efficiency, reduction in fuel consumption and heat and water losses, and lower air emissions.